knudmoeller/ckanext-stromnetzberlin/README.md

 ## License

-CKAN Extension for harvesting Stromnetz Berlin Copyright (C) 2013 Fraunhofer FOKUS
+CKAN Extension for harvesting Stromnetz Berlin.

+Copyright (C) 2013 Fraunhofer FOKUS

 This program is free software: you can redistribute it and/or modify